-The information that is gathered at the first level, Intake, begins to organize and take form in level two - needs assessment.
-This is level, the case manager assesses all of the information at their disposal and develops an understanding with the client about what their needs and goals are what the road may look like to achieving those.
+The information that is gathered at the first level, Intake, begins to organize and take form in level two – needs assessment.
+This is the level, the case manager assesses all of the information at their disposal and develops an understanding with the client about what their needs and goals are and what the road may look like to achieving those.

 Here are some steps that are taken at this level: